scalacenter/scala-advent-of-code/docs/puzzles/day15.md

 type Coord = (Int, Int)
 ```

 The game map contains all the cells from the challenge input.
-It also defines the neighbours of a given cell which we need to know for Dijkstra Algorithm.
-Finally, it defines a function to get a cost of a given cell.
+It also defines the neighbours of a given cell, which we need to know for Dijkstra's algorithm.
+Finally, it defines a function to get the cost of entering a given cell.

 ```scala
 class GameMap(cells: IndexedSeq[IndexedSeq[Int]]):